From The Makers Of Wal-Mart And Bank Of The Ozarks Comes Bear State Bank

 Jack began to grow Stephens by providing private equity to many young growing companies, much in the way of the British Merchant Bank investing model, predating by decades the private equity endeavors of Wall Street firms.
 Jack's acumen as an investor was combined in remarkable fashion with his ability to form enduring personal relationships with his partners.
 Several generations of companies and business leaders came to know Jack as not only a smart investment banker, but as a loyal and reliable friend as well.
 Jack's influence grew well beyond Arkansas to the boardrooms of corporate America and to the halls of Washington D.C.

 What does this Arkansas power connection have to do with Bear State?
-Wal-Mart and Alltel are old news with this bunch, What they seem to be into now are regional banks.
+Wal-Mart and Alltel are old news with this bunch.
+What they seem to be into now are regional banks.
 Many of the growth stories in the regional banks are launching from here including Home Bancshares, Inc. (NASDAQ:HOMB) of Conway and Bank of the Ozarks (NASDAQ:OZRK) of Little Rock.
-If you peek at what these two stocks have done the last 5 years, you see HOMB growing four fold and OZRK five fold.
+If you peek at what these two stocks have done the last five years, you see HOMB growing fourfold and OZRK fivefold.

-Bank Director, the premier bankers' industry magazine, does a yearly ranking of banks by small, mid, and large size categories, and OZRK has held the number one ranking in the nation for the last four years running in its small, then mid size categories including its current number one rank in mid size.
-They rank the 300 best run banks out of about 6500 banks in the country.
-That's the top 1/2 of one % - it's an honor to even be in their ranking list.
+Bank Director, the premier bankers' industry magazine, does a yearly ranking of banks by small-, mid-, and large-size categories, and OZRK has held the number one ranking in the nation for the last four years running in its small-, then mid-size categories including its current number one rank in mid size.
+It ranks the 300 best run banks out of about 6,500 banks in the country.
+That's the top 1/2 of one % - it's an honor to even be in its ranking list.

-After setting up shop in Rogers, AR, where I live, Wal-Mart's first store in 1962 labored as a local loner for almost 3 years.
+After setting up shop in Rogers, AR, where I live, Wal-Mart's first store in 1962 labored as a local loner for almost three years.
 We didn't even think of it as a chain.
-Sam Walton himself described it in his book as an "experiment", trying his lower cost mass merchandising in a modest, unappealing building just to see if the concept itself would work.
+Sam Walton himself described it in his book as an "experiment," trying his lower cost mass merchandising in a modest, unappealing building just to see if the concept itself would work.
 There's an antique mall in there today.
 I shop there.

-They put gigantic "W A L - M A R T" letters on top - the first appearance of this name on a building on the planet.
+It put gigantic "W A L - M A R T" letters on top - the first appearance of this name on a building on the planet.
 In 1965, when this store proved very popular and profitable, the Waltons began the real building and expansion blitz we know of today, opening over 20 stores between 1965 and 1967 - starting with store #2 in Harrison, population 13,000.
 The Rogers "store" was still in the flea market as the building spree blasted into the '70s.
 Stephens took the company public in 1970.

 What is it with Harrison anyway?
 I go over there a lot, and it's beautiful, but it's a real cultural throwback.
 There's a joke that says if the world were to end, you'd want to be there, because it would end 30 years later.
 Why does the business elite of Little Rock like launching some of Wall Street's biggest growth behemoths from these backward hills?
 Is Harrison an alter ego of New York - the phantom Wall Street of the Ozarks?